palexdev/MaterialFX/README.md

 # Supporters:
 (If you want your github page to be linked here and you didn't specify your username in the donation, feel free to contact me by email and tell me.
 Also contact me if for some some reason you don't want to be listed here)

+- Alaa Abu Zidan
 - Alex Hawk
-- Yiding He
-- Alaa Abu Zidan
+- Aloento
+- Mauro de Wit
+- Mohammad Chaudhry (thank you very much for the huge donation, YOU are the legend)
+- Sourabh Bhat
 - Ultraviolet-Ninja
-- Sourabh Bhat
-- Mohammad Chaudhry (thank you very much for the huge donation, YOU are the legend)
 - Yahia Rehab
-- Mauro de Wit
+- Yiding He
 - *Your name can be here by supporting me at this link, [GitHub Sponsors](https://github.com/sponsors/palexdev)*

 Thank you very very much to all supporters, to all people who contribute to the project, to all people that thanked me, you really made my day